|Learn how to prepare for, conduct, and use information from key informant interviews.|

 - In addition, pay attention to the order in which you ask your questions.
 The arrangement or ordering of your question may significantly affect the results of your interview.
 Try to start the interview with mild and easy questions to develop a rapport with the interviewee.
 As the interview proceeds, move to more sensitive and complex questions.

 Remember to take good notes, if you're taking notes.
 Put quotation marks around the person's actual words, and don't embellish their quotes.
-You may tape-record the conversation, but make sure your tape recorder is working well, or hours of work can go down the drain.
-If you're going to tape-record your interview, make sure you obtain the interviewee's permission beforehand and on tape.
+You may record the conversation, but make sure your audio recorder is working well, or hours of work can go down the drain.
+If you're going to record your interview, make sure you obtain the interviewee's permission beforehand and on the recording.

 Finally, it's important to time your interview so that it won't last for hours.
 Some people may refuse to (or may be too busy to) engage on an interview they know will last for two or more hours.
 Others may lose interest during a long interview.
 So, try to be concise.
 A good rule of thumb is to make your interview long enough that you get useful information from it and short enough that you don't tire your interviewee.
 If you know you'll need to spend a lot of time interviewing somebody, consider dividing your interviews in two or more sessions.